 City Council meets Monday night

 City Council meetings are streamed live on the Internet.
-A link to the live meeting is on the City's web site at https://cityofmerced.legistar.com/Calendar.aspx.
-Videos of previous meetings can be found at that link, and are tied to each agenda item.
-Those services are in addition to the live broadcast of the regular meeting on Comcast's Government Channel 96.
+A link to the live meeting is on the City's home page at www.cityofmerced.org The City will also add the Council video to YouTube for people that were unable to watch it live.
+These services are in addition to the live broadcast of the regular meeting on Comcast's Government Channel 96.

 The Council agenda is posted online at www.cityofmerced.org and is available outside the chambers prior to the meeting.
 Request to Speak forms are available at the meeting or can be downloaded from the City's website.
 Cards must be turned in to the City Clerk in order for a person to be recognized by the Council.